-Boris Johnson And Conservative Party Win Large Majority In Parliament
+Boris Johnson And Conservative Party Win Large Majority In U.K. Parliament

 Scotland, which had voted to remain in the EU, delivered a nearly clean sweep to the anti-Brexit Scottish National Party.
 Party leader and First Minister of Scotland Nicola Sturgeon suggested there should be a second referendum on Scottish independence.

-"Just as I reluctantly accept...that Boris Johnson has a mandate now to take England out of the EU," Sturgeon told the BBC, "he must accept that I have a mandate to offer Scotland the choice of an alternative future."
+"Just as I reluctantly accept ... that Boris Johnson has a mandate now to take England out of the EU," Sturgeon told the BBC, "he must accept that I have a mandate to offer Scotland the choice of an alternative future."

 Northern Ireland, which also voted to remain in the EU, for the first time elected a majority of Irish nationalists to the House of Commons.
 Its open border with Ireland is perhaps the major stumbling block for implementing Brexit.